Support the children of Iraq.

 Since January 2014, Iraq has suffered from intense conflict and sectarian violence.
-More than 10 million people need immediate assistance, including 4.7 million children.
+Nearly 9 million people require humanitarian assistance, including 4 million children, in 2018.

 Displaced Iraqi children risk separation from their parents, injury from improvised explosive devices, and exploitation and child trafficking.

-Across Iraq, UNICEF is providing essential services for affected children and families: The rapid delivery of food and water, temporary schools, child protection and psychosocial services and critical health care will help 2.24 million people in Iraq in 2018.
+Across Iraq, UNICEF is providing essential services for affected children and families.
+Rapid delivery of food and water, temporary schools, child protection and psychosocial services and critical health care will help 2.24 million people in Iraq in 2018.